segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

 ## 2. Upgrade your Destinations

-If your app uses Segment to route data to Destinations via Segment-cloud (i.e. Cloud-mode destinations), you can skip this step.
+If your app uses Segment to route data to Destinations through Segment-cloud (for example, Cloud-mode destinations), you can skip this step.
 Analytics-Kotlin treats Device-mode Destinations as plugins, and simplifies the process in integrating them into your app.
 Analytics-Kotlin supports these Device-Mode Destinations with more to come.

 ### 2.a) Import the Destination Plugin